 In practical terms, this problematic conflation of data interoperability and integration manifests itself not only in poor outcomes, but also in runaway budgets and the manual creation of code that can rarely be reused in the future.
 Rather than pay an army of programmers to build a data pipeline from each hospital to the CDC and then run whatever tests we can think of in the hope it will be ready for a pandemic, we could pay one domain expert to formalize the CDC data warehouse schema using mathematics, and then use new techniques from AI to prove (or disprove) that each hospital’s reporting process will be correct.
 We can essentially replace an army of programmers with a math problem, which can then be solved with AI in a fully automated way and be tested for accuracy.

 In fields outside of data management, this transition to “provably correct code” is already taking place.
 Provably correct operating systems run pacemakers and fighter jets, and are used in smart contracts and many other systems.
-But whereas in those domains AI is generally still too weak to fully automate tasks, in data science, AI is now strong enough to completely automate these tasks, thanks to recent advances in both data size and algorithms.
-It is therefore critical to lay these data pipelines now and establish them, so that we know they will function when we need them.
+But whereas in those domains AI is generally still too weak to fully automate tasks, in data science, AI is now strong enough thanks to recent advances in both data size and algorithms.
+It is therefore critical to establish these data pipelines now, so that we know they will function when we need them.